-Due to the introduction of the Community Infrastructure Levy (CIL) on all but large scale developments, the Council will also be working more closely with the city and district councils on the creation of the new infrastructure needed as a result of development.
+Due to the introduction of the Community Infrastructure Levy (CIL) on all but large scale developments, the Council also works more closely with the city and district councils on the creation of new infrastructure needed as a result of development.
 CIL is at the discretion of the Local Planning Authority i.e. the city and district councils, who are responsible for setting the levy and have the final decision on how the funds are spent.
 However as the County Council has responsibility for the provision of much of the infrastructure resulting from development, it is imperative that it is involved in the CIL governance arrangements of the city and district councils, and that it works closely with these authorities to ensure that it is able to influence investment decisions that affect the Council's services.

-Examples of specific capital schemes currently being delivered in partnership include;
+Examples of specific capital schemes currently or recently being delivered in partnership include;

-- Rolling out and exploiting better broadband infrastructure across the County; with Peterborough City Council, the district councils, the Local Enterprise Partnership, local businesses and the universities; - Creation of a new school at Hampton Gardens, in conjunction with Peterborough City Council; and - OPE projects, being delivered in conjunction with OPE partners, including potential care provision at the Hinchingbrooke Hospital site in Huntingdon, and Ida Darwin Hospital site in Fulbourn, Cambridge, and the creation of a shared Highways Depot at Swavesey.
+Rolling out and exploiting better broadband infrastructure across the County; with Peterborough City Council, the district councils, the Local Enterprise Partnership, local businesses and the universities; and

+- OPE projects, being delivered in conjunction with OPE partners, including; - Care provision at Ida Darwin Hospital site in Fulbourn, Cambridge - Huntingdon Jobcentre / Huntingdonshire District Council Pathfinder House co-location in Huntingdon - Creation of a shared Highways Depot at Swavesey - Ely and Wisbech Hospitals redevelopment project - Various Community Hubs projects across the County - Oak Tree housing redevelopment in Huntingdon.